 - Specification - you start researching your ideas, you talk to customers, you analyze competitors and review analytics.
 And you are collecting feature's requirements, creating mockups and writing functional specifications.
 You can also re-prioritize features according to new feedback and knowledge you obtained during the feature's research.
 Once the specification is ready, you make the exact efforts estimation together with your developers.
 Now everything is ready for feature's implementation, so you put it to the "Done" sub-column.

 - Development – you pushed your feature to some Kanban board or Scrum board for development.
-It means that the new task was created on another board and it was linked to the feature's card from Backlog board.
-So you can come to Backlog board and track the development progress without visiting Kanban/Scrum board where it is being implemented by developers.
+It means that the new task was created on another board and it was linked to the feature's card from Backlog.
+So you can come to Backlog and track the development progress without visiting Kanban/Scrum board where it is being implemented by developers.

 That’s only an example of a process.
 There is probably a design department in your company, and you need to prototype an idea first, write a technical specification and only then it may go to the development.
 You may tailor a board structure to your development process.

-To create a new Backlog board follow these steps: on the header click on Plus icon> Board>Blank > Board Type > Kanban.
+In case if you would like to create a blank Backlog please follow these steps: on the header click on Plus icon> Board>Blank> Board Type > Kanban.
 Then name it as Backlog.

 You can also create a new Backlog board using our templates collection.
 We have a sample of Product Backlog and templates for each type of prioritization.